Career options in software

 Responsibilities:

 Models teams are often distinct from insights teams due to having different goals.
-Insights teams generally support business decision-making by directly obtaining insights from data.
 Machine learning models can also be used for insight generation, and data scientists sometimes build models as well.
 However, models built by a dedicated models team are often viewed as products or services, and the goal is to improve them for downstream usage.

 Machine learning scientists focus on research and experimentation.
 For example, they might experiment with different model architectures to see which one performs best.
 This role is typically only found at companies that build their own models from scratch and have a deep incentive to innovate at the bleeding edge.